-Device provisioning refers to setting up and configuring Android for Work on end-user devices.
+Device provisioning refers to setting up and configuring Android on end-user devices.
 How you (or your customers) provision user devices depends several factors, including which deployment scenarios you support.

 For detailed instructions, see Provision Customer Devices.

-Google Play for Work is the app management platform and marketplace for Android for Work, and it’s available free of charge to Android for Work customers.
-Android for Work users and administrators use Google Play for Work to browse apps.
-Administrators use the Google Play for Work console to select and approve public apps, upload private apps, and bulk-purchase paid apps for their users.
+Google Play is the app management platform and marketplace for Android, and managed Google Play is available to enterprise customers for free.
+Users and enterprise admins use managed Google Play to browse apps.
+Admins use the managed Google Play console to select and approve public apps, upload private apps, and bulk-purchase paid apps for their users.

-After apps are approved and purchased, administrators use the EMM console to distribute the apps to user devices.
+After apps are approved and purchased, admins use the EMM console to distribute the apps to user devices.